Gold Cascade Deodar Cedar

 An attactive tree with a small pyramidal habit of growth, dense branches are covered with interesting golden tipped needles; color looks subtle and elegant; best as an accent tree on the landscape or in a large garden area

-Gold Cascade Deodar Cedar has attractive gold-tipped bluish-green foliage.
+Gold Cascade Deodar Cedar is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive gold-tipped bluish-green foliage.
 The needles are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Gold Cascade Deodar Cedar is a multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.